6 releases (1 stable)

 Input and output storage device was the internal NVMe.

-The following benchmark was created for a ~20GB prebuilt image, which was generated using this script.
+The following benchmark was created for a ~20GB prebuilt image, which was generated using the benchmark script.

 Acquisition time